 (a.) a community welfare and counselling sequence (66 points):

-(i.) at least one minor in the available minor disciplines listed under 'Areas of study'
+(c.) a complementary minor in one of the available disciplines listed under 'Areas of study' (24 points)

 Students must complete a minimum of 36 points at third-year level.